robertopablonoel/spicy-pnl/numbers-for-broker/output/broker-package/EXCLUSIONS.md

 Personal purchases that were mistakenly run through the business.

-### Discretionary — $1,424
+### Discretionary Spending — $10,380

-Discretionary spending not required for business operations.
+All discretionary spending expenses (14 transactions) that are not required for business operations.
+This includes owner purchases and non-essential spending run through the business.

 ---